ktorio/ktor-documentation/topics/custom_plugins.md

 ## Handle application shutdown {id="handle-shutdown"}

-To release resources and handle application shutdown, use the `applicationShutdownHook` handler.
+To release resources and handle application shutdown, use the `on(Shutdown)` handler.
 The code snippet below prints a message when a server is stopped:

 ```kotlin
 ```